iras/JADE/readme.md

+#### JADE

-#### JADE is a simple cross-platform dependency mapping tool written in Python and the library PyQt4
+JADE is a simple cross-platform dependency mapping tool written in Python and using the library PyQt4